PiedWeb/google-spreadsheet-seo-scraper/README.md

---cache /my/cache/folder/for/google/result (plain html) --num   100 (default, correspond to google num arg) --page  1 (default, number of results's page to crawl') --sleep 40 (default, time to wayt between to request on google) --quiet
+--cache /my/cache/folder/for/google/result (plain html) --num   100 (default, correspond to google num arg) --page  1 (default, number of results's page to crawl') --sleep 60 (default, time to wait in seconds between to request on google) --quiet
 ```